zhufuyi/grpc_examples/metrics/defaultMetrics/README.md

 ### Start up grpc server and client

-Start rpc server and client, metrics service port `9092` for rpc server, metrics service port `9094` for rpc client.
+Start grpc server and client, metrics service port `8282` for rpc server, metrics service port `8283` for rpc client.

-Open `http://localhost:9092/metrics` in your browser and the grpc server metrics and go metrics data are as follows.
+Open `http://localhost:8283/metrics` in your browser and the grpc server metrics and go metrics data are as follows.

 ```bash
 # HELP go_gc_duration_seconds A summary of the pause duration of garbage collection cycles.